 Creamy, easy comfort food!
-My one pot chicken fettuccine alfredo is full of juicy and tender chicken, tart tomatoes, yummy bacon and creamy, cheesy sauce.
+My one pot chicken fettuccine alfredo is full of juicy and tender meat, tart tomatoes, yummy bacon and creamy, cheesy sauce.

 Honestly, I wondered if my family had eaten before with the way they pounced on all the food.
 Though I can’t blame them since everyone’s contributions were really yummy.
 Mom and I make a great team and I had a wonderful time spending the week with mom and dad ahead of the holiday.
 (And dad gets full marks for being a whirlwind at cleaning up as we cooked.)

 This week, I’m taking a little break here between Thanksgiving recipes and Christmas recipes to post a couple of weeknight comfort food dinners!
 Because we can’t live on holiday food alone.
 Sometimes we just need dinner!